DavidBK/shampoo/Node/Call-Of-Duty.md

 5. Test your app and server.

-   You can use "HTTP injection" (Fastify built in `app.inject` function)
+   You can use "HTTP injection" (Fastify built in `app.inject` function).

    What is the coverage of your tests?
    Did you test error case?